Scui1/ModuleScanner-gui/README.md

 # TODO
 - Filtering patterns
-- Make button for scanning single action work
+- Find out how to debug without setting module to commonjs
-- Add possibility to save changes made
+- When executing a specific action, think about how to handle pattern type

 # Scripts
 ### `npx generate-react-cli component MyComponent`